ISSArt-LLC/ISSArt-LLC.github.io/posts/2015-06-02-time-tracking-systems-overview.md

     - 'Project Management'
 ---

-We’ve already covered various aspects of software development process so far: how to [choose a provider](http://www.issart.com/blog/outsourcing-software-development-choosing-right-provider/), which [IP issues](http://www.issart.com/blog/intellectual-property-issues-software-development/) to consider, how to [motivate your team](http://www.issart.com/blog/motivating-an-offshore-team/), what challenges to be aware of when working on [international scale](http://www.issart.com/blog/what-challenges-do-software-development-companies-face-while-working-with-foreign-customers/)… But how to make sure that the whole team is actually working?
+We've already covered various aspects of software development process so far: how to [choose a provider](http://www.issart.com/blog/outsourcing-software-development-choosing-right-provider/), which [IP issues](http://www.issart.com/blog/intellectual-property-issues-software-development/) to consider, how to [motivate your team](http://www.issart.com/blog/motivating-an-offshore-team/), what challenges to be aware of when working on [international scale](http://www.issart.com/blog/what-challenges-do-software-development-companies-face-while-working-with-foreign-customers/)… But how to make sure that the whole team is actually working?
 What if the majority of time is actually spent on non-project related activities (i.e. Facebook, chats with friends, etc.)?

 ### How to monitor the progress?

 There is a solution for that – consider using time-tracking and project management software.
 These tools will help you a lot to stay involved in the development process and see the real picture of how things actually are on the project.

-Time tracking tools together with project management software give you a great opportunity to measure your team’s performance.
+Time tracking tools together with project management software give you a great opportunity to measure your team's performance.
 Right now our team is working on our own time tracking system – [CrISStal Eye](http://crisstaleye.com/) – which will be released in the nearest future.
-When designing this tool, we’ve tried to take into account everything we find useful to monitor performance on the project.
+When designing this tool, we've tried to take into account everything we find useful to monitor performance on the project.
 You can check its features by visiting our website.

 In this article we are going to focus on time tracking systems available on the market and review the most popular ones.
 In particular, we will compare these tools based on the criteria we consider to be the most important: integration with project management (PM) systems, built-in PM system, desktop client, activity monitoring, billing/invoicing, CRM, usability, and performance.
 These systems vary in their functionality significantly – from just tracking time spent to powerful integrations with accounting, ERP and CRM systems.